lejenome/Midnight/README.md

 # Midnight

-This is a server less version of the original [Midnigth Theme](https://github.com/mattgraham/midnight)  developed by [Matt Graham](http://madebygraham.com) for Github Pages.
+This is a config less version of the original [Midnigth Theme](https://github.com/mattgraham/midnight)  developed by [Matt Graham](http://madebygraham.com) for Github Pages.
+It will import project information from github repository metadata and from project readme file (README, README.md,...).

 ![Midnight Theme](http://f.cl.ly/items/2G0Q031t2K3h0F2i3V1E/Screen%20Shot%202012-12-25%20at%208.38.55%20AM.png)